im-sandbox-suryaraghava80/copilot-training/Designing-and-Implementing-APIs .md

-Certainly!
-Below is a guide that follows a similar structure to the one you provided for the **Memory Game Workshop**, adapted for each of the previous examples:
+Here is the updated version with the requested content removed:

 ---